z4fang/ECE-143-Group-1/README.md

 - Match players listed in Historical Data on Soccer Players with their world cup team (possible that some players may not be on world cup teams)
 - Filter countries found in World GDP to only countries found in world cup
 - Replace spaces in attribute names to underscores (‘_’) to make it easier for querying
+- Make sure that the country names are consistent e.g. some DataFrames label South Korea as Korea Republic
+- Drop player data columns that are not relevant (mostly ones that relate to on field subjects) (can be changed if needed)

 Analysis Tasks (Brainstorming)
 - The number of times of each country that joins the world cup since 1930